BurnP3/BurnP3Plus/_scenarios/seciton4.md

 **Datasheet internal name:** burnP3Plus_OutputFireStatistic

-The **OutputFireStatistic** datasheet can be found under the **Advanced** tab and provides a tabular summary of the fires burned in the simulation.
+The **OutputFireStatistic** datasheet can be found under the **Advanced** node and provides a tabular summary of the fires burned in the simulation.
 This table is populated by the *Fire Growth* transformers and can be modified by the *Summary* transformer during resampling.

 ### **Iteration**